francois-le-ko4la/lovelace-entity-progress-card/README.md

 This custom version of the **Bar Card** for Home Assistant allows you to display a simple percentage bar that is quick and easy to integrate into your Lovelace cards.
 It blends seamlessly with the `Tile`/`Mushroom` look & feel of the latest Home Assistant versions.
 This card is based on custom CSS and leverages existing code to fine-tune the appearance.

 ## 🚀 Features
-- Displays a percentage progress bar.
+- **Percentage Progress Bar**: Displays the progress of a specified entity in percentage.
-- Seamlessly integrates with the "Tile" look & feel of recent Home Assistant versions.
+- **Seamless Integration with Home Assistant's Modern UI**: Fully aligns with the "Tile" look & feel of recent Home Assistant versions.
-- Easily customizable using the card editor or YAML config : entity, name, colors, bar color, unit... (full description below)
-- Theme to automatically adjust icon and colors according to the context (Theme Battery)
+- **Dynamic Theme**: Automatically adjusts icons and colors based on the context (e.g., Battery Theme), reflecting the entity's state.
+- **Enhanced Customization**: Offers a balanced default setup while allowing users to further tailor the card's behavior and appearance through YAML or the card editor (full details below).
+- **Smooth Animations**: Provides HTML elements that facilitate smooth, visually appealing animations, leveraging well-known mechanisms for easy implementation.
+- **Interactive Features**: Includes a "More Info" option, enabling users to view additional entity details or navigate to another dashboard with a simple click, improving accessibility and usability.
+- **Performance Optimized**: Code enhancements ensure better performance and maintainability, offering a more stable and responsive experience.
-- Automatically adapts to the user's language for error messages and descriptions, ensuring a localized experience. 🇬🇧🇪🇸🇩🇪🇫🇷
+- **Multi-Language Support**: Provides localized error messages and descriptions, supporting multiple languages 🇬🇧🇪🇸🇩🇪🇫🇷.

 ## ⚙️ Prerequisites